Akecel/BobApp-API/README.md

 * SQLite
 * SQL Server

-Hyra's backoffice use the migration system of laravel, after created and connection your database in .env, you need to use this commande :
+Bob's backoffice use the migration system of laravel, after created and connection your database in .env, you need to use this commande :
 ```
 php artisan migrate --seed
 ```